 At the eatery, you can grab hot dogs, which by the way are pretty good dogs.
 See the images in the slideshow for a look at the menu, which is pretty small. but there are a bunch of small snacks including chips, jerky, sodas, gatorade, etc.

-For those wanting a nice hike, get dropped off here and hike back down to Curry Village via the Four mile trail.
+For those wanting a nice hike, get dropped off here and hike back down to Half Dome Village via the Four mile trail.
 You can also start out here and hit the Panorama Trail which is according to some, is supposed to be the best hike in the park.

 Bring a wide angle and telephoto zoom to shoot this spot.
 And don't forget the polarized filter for the best blue skies.